TimeSeriesPrediction/time-series-server/README.md

 - Get and Has methods for configurations with error handling
 - Comments allowed in the configuration file

 The `default.json` is the standard configuration file, and should contain no personal information.
 The `dev.json` contains overrides which should be used during development, and has been added into the `.gitignore` to prevent people accidentaly uploading personal details.
-To change configurations simply add the `dev.json` file, and replace the desired options as needed.
+To change configurations simply add the `dev.json` file, and replace the desired options as needed

 ## Testing